 From my own observations, I feel like the pace is just right.
 I'm a somewhat casual player in terms of time, and over the course of a week and perhaps 10 hours of play, I went from 65 to 68 without breaking a sweat.
 Quest turn-ins kept pushing that bar up at a noticeable rate, so much that it surprised me.
 It didn't seem hard at all, but then again, I wasn't really paying attention to the XP bar in the first place.
 I'm finding that the stories are engrossing enough that level progression takes a distant second place here.

 One realization that struck us is that our kin -- like so many others -- is composed of both VIP players and F2P ones.
 The difference here is that non-VIP players do not accrue rested experience, which doubles the amount of XP per monster kill.
 That adds up, and while F2P players will catch up in the end, the disparity between the two factions is measurable while we're all in a "leveling race."Quantity

 have reported that it's a stretch even for VIP players to hit 75 without resorting to grinding, tasks, hitting the repeatable missions, or running several skirmishes or instances just for the XP.
 Of course, looking at the previous sentence, it strikes me that we certainly do have a wealth of alternatives.

 I don't think Turbine is unaware of this.
 In fact, I think this is all planned to be exactly the way it is.
 What many players overlook is that right now, there are two types of players in the game: those who were at 65 and finished with Mirkwood and Enedwaith by the time the expansion hit, and those who are still leveling up.
 The latter group will not hit 65 as we once did, usually around the end part of Mirkwood, and then finish up Mirkwood and Enedwaith for the story, loot and IXP alone.
 Nay, they'll keep leveling the whole time, and it really wouldn't surprise me that future players will be heading into Dunland at 67 or 68, not 65.
 That will negate any perceived XP shortage from quests.
 So perhaps Turbine is looking at the long game, whereas we're looking at the here-and-now.Rush

 Ultimately, there's no rush, not really.
 Sure, some folks just like to be among the vanguard hitting the new level cap, some people can't bear to be anywhere that's not "end game," and some will get caught up in an ephemeral leveling race that awards nothing to the winners except extremely brief bragging rights.
-We don't have any new instances to get to 75 for until Update 5 hits, unless you're among the raiding set and prepping for Draigoch.
-The fact that I've seen plenty of folks hit 75 within mere days of Isengard's release tells me that traversing all 10 levels is not out of the grasp of ordinary men, women, children and Hobbits.
+We don't have any new instances to get to 75 for

-When not enjoying second breakfast and a pint of ale, Justin "Syp" Olivetti jaws about hobbits in his Lord of the Rings Online column, The Road to Mordor.
+But enough of what I think.
+You all have been out in the field and have seen first-hand how the additional levels play into the game.
+What say you?When not enjoying second breakfast and a pint of ale, Justin "Syp" Olivetti jaws about hobbits in his Lord of the Rings Online column, The Road to Mordor.
 You can contact him via email at email@example.com or through his gaming blog, Bio Break.